Advanced-Architectures-UNIMORE/richie-sld-toolchain/README.md

 2.  `rtl/` - This location contains the RTL components of the devised accelerator.
 3.  `sw/` - This location comprises optional SW components for the testing phase, which will be included in the final project.

-### Specialization of the Accelerator-Rich SoC
+### Specialization of the Accelerator-Rich HeSoC
-Similarly, this phase mandates a *platform specification file* with the SoC characteristics.
+Similarly, this phase mandates a *platform specification file* with the HeSoC characteristics.

 This must be collected in the platform library (`src/overlays/`), including the following sections:

 1.  `specs/` - The Python specification file is named `ov_specs.py`.
 This specification tells the tool how to perform the system-level integration of application-specific accelerators, as well as how to specialize platform resources.

-## Generation of the Accelerator-Rich SoC
+## Generation of the Accelerator-Rich HeSoC

 ### The Generation Flow
-GenOv adopts a design automation approach, which can be defined as *template-based*.
+The *Richie Toolchain* adopts a design automation approach, which can be defined as *template-based*.
 Basically:
-1) **Platform** and **accelerator specification files** consist of *user-defined parameters*, which are meant to specialize the SoC components;
+1) **Platform** and **accelerator specification files** consist of *user-defined parameters*, which are meant to specialize the HeSoC components;
 2) **Templates** consist of marked-up text, which can be potentially *rendered* into various output formats, e.g. HW/SW components, scripts, documentation, etc.
-3) The **generation flow** provides parameters to a *rendering engine*, which parses and renders the templates of GenOv.
+3) The **generation flow** provides parameters to a *rendering engine*, which parses and renders the toolchain templates.
 In particular, the latter leverages the [Mako Template Library](https://www.makotemplates.org/).
-4) The result consists of a **full-fledged accelerator-rich SoC**, including both *HW/SW components* and ready-to-go *simulation* and *synthesis scripts*.
+4) The result consists of a **full-fledged Accelerator-Rich HeSoC**, including both *HW/SW components* and ready-to-go *simulation* and *synthesis scripts*.

 ### How to Run
 The generation flow is triggered with a `make clean all`.

 Additionally, add the following arguments:

 - **TARGET_OV**: This is to specify the target platform to generate.
-For example,  `make clean all TARGET_OV=my-SoC` is run to generate the target `my-SoC` under `src/overlays/my-SoC/specs`.
+For example,  `make clean all TARGET_OV=my-soc` is run to generate the target `my-soc` under `src/overlays/my-soc/specs`.

 The generated components will then be available under `output`.

 ## License
-GenOv is being made available under permissive open source licenses:
+The *Richie Toolchain* is released under permissive open source licenses:
 - **Source files**, **tool scripts** and **templates** are released under the `Apache 2.0 license` ([Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0)).
 - **Generated components** are differently released depending on their specific nature:
 	- *Hardware* is released under the `Solderpad 0.51 license` ([SHL-0.51](http://solderpad.org/licenses/SHL-0.51)).
  	- *Software* and *other formats* are released under the `Apache 2.0 license` ([Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0)).

 ## Publications

-If you use GenOv in your work, you can cite us:
+If you use Richie in your work, you can cite us:

 <details>
 <summary><b>A RISC-V-based FPGA overlay to simplify embedded accelerator deployment</b></summary>